Tell us about your background? Professional & personal

 The short answer involves me following my nose as I was born with a nose on the wrong side of dainty, the perfect shape and size for sticking into a wine glass and absorbing the bouquet!

 I’ve worked with wine since I graduated 12 years ago and have travelled a lot, tasting my way through some of the worlds’ best known wine regions from Burgundy to Mendoza and some lesser known countries like Moldova.
 I’ve taken all my wine exams (they’re harder than they might sound!) and I’m also a Chartered Marketer.

 I love everything about wine, wine is my profession and my hobby, I live, breath, talk and drink wine!

 I also write about wine under the pen name of Miss Bouquet, I have a website you can visit where you can find out what wines I’m recommending and what events I’m involved in.
 You can sometimes hear me on the radio talking about wine and you can learn more about the wines you’re drinking and enjoying by download my wine app from the itunes which is called My Wine Friend and is designed to help you become your own wine expert!

 Probably launching my wine app on the itunes store.
 The moment it actually went live and people around the world could download it and start on their wine journey was one worthy of opening a fabulous bottle of champagne!

 Who is your female inspiration?

-What is your top tip for starting a business?
+What is your ultimate top tip for choosing wine?

 What would you like to achieve over the next 12 months?